RCI Undergraduate Research Conference

 …to the Roots of Contemporary Issues Annual Undergraduate Research Conference page.
 Held during the Fall semester of each academic year, the conference is a chance for students who have taken History 105 or 305 to present the results of their historical research projects to a broader audience.

-Students may also choose to develop projects further for presentation at the Showcase for Undergraduate Research and Creative Activities held each Spring and/or to work with Roots of Contemporary Issues faculty to earn History 499 credit.
+In Spring 2018, may also choose to develop projects further for presentation at the Showcase for Undergraduate Research and Creative Activities held each Spring and/or to work with Roots of Contemporary Issues faculty to earn History 499 credit.

 The conference is coordinated through the Roots of Contemporary Issues Program and the History Graduate Student Association.
 We welcome undergraduate projects that fall under one of the five organizing themes of History 105 and 305: